Davide-R0/GameEngine-Ncurses-ECS-Cpp/README.md

 > **_NOTE:_** Project for personal educational purposes.

 - CLI application
-- Ncurses library
+- Ncurses library (wide character support)
 - ECS: Entity, Component, Systems
 - Makefile [^1]
 - Complete documenatation (with uml diagrams for a fast overview)
 - The Game engine is not a library [^2]
 - Simple battleship game made with the engine

-Other spec:
+- Custom logger and assetrions
+- TODO: custom allocator
-- main loop single threaded
+- Main loop single threaded and frame limited

-[^1]: In future CMake.
+[^1]: In future CMake??.
-[^2]: For simplicity's sake, but it's _easly_ implementable.
+[^2]: For simplicity's sake, but it's _easy_ to implement.

 ## Images
 ![menu](doc/menuScreen.png)

 ## Requirements
 - Linux
+- Make
+- Minimal terminal size: $\approx>$ 130 x 50 blocks

 In most distro `Ncurses` is installed by default, otherwise you need to install the library.
 Check also if `Ncursesw` for wide character support is present.